cdevroe/unmark/readme.md

 ## How to contribute to Unmark

-Please consider donating.
+Please consider [donating via Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XSYNN4MGM826N).
 Another major way you can contribute is to report any issues you find with Unmark on Github and being as detailed as possible about the issue you're having.

 Another way is to contribute your own code via Pull Requests.
 Here are some notes on how to do that.